 During the discovery process, both parties exchange information about the case.
 The court will accept and file some discovery documents, but there are certain discovery documents that are not filed with the court.
-See Discovery Guidelines.
+See the discovery guidelines provided on page number 45.